 Justice Ruth Bader Ginsburg delivered the opinion for a unanimous Court regarding most but not all of the issues raised; two justices dissented in part.
 The Court initially found no substantive evidence supporting the board’s claims of deceptive or misleading advertising because, in fact, Ibanez was both a CPA and a CFP.

 Therefore, Ginsburg focused on two issues.
-First, how would the Court apply the requirements of the Central Hudson test in Central Hudson Gas and Electric Corp. v.
+First, how would the Court apply the requirements of the Central Hudson test from Central Hudson Gas and Electric Corp. v.
 Public Service Commission (1980), as interpreted by the Court in subsequent opinions, to the circumstances of this case?

 Second, given these requirements, would mere assertions by the board of interests in regulation or wrongdoing by Ibanez suffice to justify a ruling against her?